RadostinGeorgiev/Sweet-Dreams/README.md

 ## 🛠 Key Features

 - **User Authentication**: Registration, login
+- **Card Design**: Articles and recipes are presented in styled cards with quick-access actions and metadata
 - **Interactive Elements**: Comments and rating system
+- **Reactions & Rating**: Like/Dislike with rating calculation functionality with dynamic visual feedback
+- **Comment Threads**: Real-time comment updates tied to each post/recipe
 - **Image Uploads**: Firebase Storage integration

 ### 🔓 Public (Available to All Users)

+Responsive and accessible **card layout** for content browsing

 - **Homepage** - Displays the latest articles and recipes.
 - **Blog Section** - Browse and read all articles